adutra/goalesce/README.md

     DeepMerge([1 2], [2 3]) = [2 3]

-This is indeed the safest choice when merging slices, but other merging strategies can be used (see below).
+This is indeed the safest choice when merging slices and arrays, but other merging strategies can be used (see below).

 Note: an empty slice is _not_ a zero-value for a slice.
 Therefore, when the second slice is an empty slice, an empty slice is returned: